5l1v3r1/learning_for_oscp/basics/SNMP/snmp_enumeration.md

 An agent running on every SNMP device will be providing access to a read and writable database.
 The database is referred to as the management information base (MIB) which is organized hierarchically and is a virtual database containing a formal description of all the network objects identified by a specific object identifier (OID) that can be managed using SNMP, It's a giant repository of values and settings.
 There is a manager involved in the process, and the manager will query the agent for various details.

-Community strings is a text string used to authenticate communications between
+Community strings is a text string used to authenticate communications between the management stations and network devices on which SNMP agents are hosted.
+Community Strings travel in clear text over the network, hence are subject to network sniffing attacks.
+Community Strings are sent with every network packet exchanged
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzIzMzc4MjUwLDE5NzA4Mzc2MzcsLTEyNT
+eyJoaXN0b3J5IjpbLTE3NDIyNjI4NDUsMTk3MDgzNzYzNywtMT
-UwNDE2OF19
+I1NTA0MTY4XX0=
 -->